jairourrego123/Mercader-Mongo/Frontend/README.md

-# Mercader-Mongo
+# Mercader-Mongo (Frontend)
-This is a proyect created with SprongBoot, Java and MondoDB
+This is a proyect created with ReactJs